Designing Runs in the Family: Young Jupiter Interior Designer Carves Her Path

 "I feel like I really learned so much more from our little networking group, because we tell each other stories, and what we're dealing with and what we could help with,” she said.

-Family continues to play a crucial role in her business.
-"My brother does all my apparel and everything for the brand,” she said.
-“And then my dad does all the graphics, the website, and everything.
-And then my mom helps me with interior design."
+Alexis’s family continues to play a crucial role in her business.
+"My brother does all my apparel for the brand, and my dad does all the graphics and the website, while my mom helps me with interior design."

 The COVID-19 pandemic unexpectedly boosted her industry, she noted.

-"People spent so much time in their homes that they realized all the things that they wanted to fix, or they're working from home now and they want to spruce it up a bit,” she said.
+"People spent so much time in their homes that they realized all the items that they wanted to fix.
+And they're working from home now, and they want to spruce it up a bit,” she said.

 With a supportive family, a growing client base, and a passion for creating livable, personalized spaces, Alexis Cox is proving that for some, design truly is in the blood.